In re Bear Stearns Companies, Inc. Securities Litigation

 We secured a $275 million settlement with Bear Stearns Companies, plus a $19.9 million settlement with Deloitte & Touche LLP, Bear Stearns' outside auditor.

-Lead plaintiff, on behalf of the Settlement Class, alleges that the Bear Stearns defendants made misstatements and omissions in connection with Bear Stearns’s business and financial well-being, including losses in the value of its mortgage-backed assets and Bear Stearns’s risk profile and liquidity, in violation of Sections 10(b), 20(a), and 20A of the Securities Exchange Act of 1934 and rule 10b-5 promulgated thereunder.
-Lead plaintiff also alleges that Deloitte made misstatements and omissions in connection with its audits of Bear Stearns’s financial statements for fiscal years 2006 and 2007 in violation of Section 10(b).
-Lead plaintiff alleges that the misstatements and omissions had the effect of artificially inflating the price of Bear Stearns’s securities.
+Lead plaintiff, on behalf of the settlement class, alleges that the Bear Stearns defendants made misstatements and omissions in connection with Bear Stearns’s business and financial well-being, including losses in the value of its mortgage-backed assets and Bear Stearns’ risk profile and liquidity, in violation of Sections 10(b), 20(a), and 20A of the Securities Exchange Act of 1934 and rule 10b-5 promulgated thereunder.
+Lead plaintiff also alleges that Deloitte made misstatements and omissions in connection with its audits of Bear Stearns’ financial statements for fiscal years 2006 and 2007 in violation of Section 10(b).
+Lead plaintiff alleges that the misstatements and omissions had the effect of artificially inflating the price of Bear Stearns’ securities.

 Copies of relevant settlement documents can be accessed by clicking on the links to the right.